seven-phases-max/less-plugin-lists/docs/for-adv.md

 }

 .for-each {
-    me: is not a loop too;
+    me: is not a loop either;
 }
 ```
 Both will compile just fine.